 More than 3 million people live in the El Paso-Juarez-Las Cruces area, also called Paso del Norte.
-The group will be spending time in both El Paso, TX and Las Cruces, NM.
+The group will be spending time in El Paso, TX, Las Cruces, NM, and Ciudad Juárez, Mexico.

 The Lutheran Border Awareness Project hosts groups interested in first-hand cultural immersions focused on education about border issues.
 They incorporate values that are important to them into their programming:

 - Simplicity: learning to live with less in solidarity with those whom they serve;

 - Social Justice: working alongside people who are in a system of poverty and inequality to advocate for change;

 - Community: intentionally living and connecting with fellow volunteers and those living in the border.

 Day 1: Fly from Baltimore to El Paso; Drive to Las Cruces, NM; Welcome and Orientation from hosts

 Day 2: El Paso; Chamizal National Memorial; Learn to cook Gorditas; Dinner with members of Iglesia Luterana Cristo Rey

 Day 3: Presentation: homelessness and poverty; Service project at Jardin de los Ninos (after school program)